BiDAlab/UWF4DR-Benchmark/README.md

 the original ultra-widefield fundus images cannot be redistributed.

-This repository therefore focuses on **reproducibility of the experimental protocol** described in the paper, rather than on data hosting.
+This repository therefore focuses on **reproducibility of the experimental protocol** described in the paper.
 Specifically, it provides:

 - fixed experimental split definitions used in the paper,
 - scripts to reconstruct the exact train, validation, and test splits from the official dataset,